Noa Kirel: Early and personal life

 Noa Kirel was born and raised in Ra'anana, to Israeli-born parents.
 Her mother's family is of both Sephardi Jewish (Moroccan-Jewish) and Mizrahi Jewish descent, whereas her father's family is of Ashkenazi Jewish (Austrian-Jewish) descent.
 She is the youngest child of Ilana and Amir Kirel.
-She has two older brothers, Niv Kirel and Ofree Kirel.
-Her father is the CEO of Glassco Glass, an imported-glass business, headquartered at the Barkan industrial park.
+She has two older brothers, Niv Kirel and Ofri Kirel.
+Her father is the CEO of Glassco Glass, an imported-glass business, headquartered at the Barkan Industrial Park.
 Her mother is the owner of a boutique fashion store.
-On her father's side, Kirel has relatives who were murdered in the Auschwitz concentration camp during the Holocaust.
+On her father's side, Kirel has relatives who were murdered in the Auschwitz concentration camp during World War II and the Holocaust.
 Her maternal grandfather was a rabbi and a sofer ST"M (Jewish scribe).

-Her parents named her Noya, but after she was diagnosed with a severe kidney illness as a three-month-old baby, a rabbi suggested a name change to Noa (which can also spell "movement" in Hebrew) for health and wellness.
+Her parents named her Noya, but after she was diagnosed with a severe kidney illness as a three-month-old baby, a rabbi suggested a name change to Noa (for health and wellness).
 He also jokingly predicted that she might become a dancer.
 With medical treatment, Kirel recovered, but has only one functioning kidney as a result of the bacterium that stopped her second kidney from growing.

-In February 2020, Kirel was drafted into the Israel Defense Forces (IDF), and served as a soldier in a unique military band of her own.
+In February 2020, Kirel was conscripted into the Israel Defense Forces (IDF), and served in her own military band.
 She received an honorable discharge, completing her two-year mandatory service on 14 February 2022.

 Kirel was in a relationship with Israeli model and actor Tomer HaCohen from October 2021 to early 2023.
-In August 2023, she began dating Israel international football goalkeeper Daniel Peretz.
-They became engaged on 6 September 2024, and were married on 11 November 2025 in Tel Aviv.
-Kirel debuted two new songs during her wedding celebrations, "Bridezilla" and "Kol Ma She’ani Rotza."
+In August 2023, she began dating Israel national football team goalkeeper Daniel Peretz.
+They got engaged on 6 September 2024, and married on 11 November 2025 in Tel Aviv.
+Kirel debuted two new songs during her wedding celebrations, "Bridezilla" and "Kol Ma She'ani Rotza".
+Her new sister-in-law, Shelly Peretz, presented her boyfriend at the wedding.
+Kirel made a parody with a lip sync of the words that Lihi Griner said to Avivit Bar Zohar, who presented her boyfriends at the weddings of Griner and Kirel.

+Before her November 2025 wedding, Kirel participated in a mikveh immersion and a hafrashat challah ceremony.